 - d.
-In the Max Bitrate field, enter the maximum bandwidth the camera can use. - e.
+If you selected H.264 or H.265, in In the Max Bitrate field, enter the maximum bandwidth the camera can use. - e.
 In the Primary Resolution drop-down menu, select the preferred image resolution. - f.
-In the Min Keyframe Interval field, enter the number of frames between each keyframe. - 3.
+If you selected H.264 or H.265, inln the Min Keyframe Interval field, enter the number of frames between each keyframe. - 3.
 Click Apply to save the settings.